neurodynamic/elm-webpack-starter-with-sass/README.md

 # elm-webpack-starter

+### "With Sass"

+I've added some webpack config so that all sass files in or under the project directory will be included by webpack automatically.

-A simple Webpack setup for writing [Elm](http://elm-lang.org/) apps:
+### A simple Webpack setup for writing [Elm](http://elm-lang.org/) apps:

 * Dev server with live reloading, HMR
 * Support for CSS/SCSS (with Autoprefixer), image assets